Ayl0/AWS-Frontend/README.md

 # 1. Real-Time Dashboard
-Purpose: Provide users with an overview of current environmental conditions globally and in their selected regions.
+Provides users with an overview of current environmental conditions globally and in their selected regions.
-Key Features:
+### Key Features:
 Interactive Map: A global map highlighting air quality index (AQI) and weather metrics in different regions.
 Users can zoom in on specific cities or regions.

 Real-Time Metrics: Display current temperature, humidity, AQI, and major pollutants (e.g., PM2.5, CO2) in a concise, visually appealing manner.

 Alerts Section: Highlight anomalies like dangerously high AQI or sudden temperature spikes with warnings.
 (Maybe)

 Customization: Allow users to toggle specific metrics (e.g., only air quality or weather) based on their preferences.

 # 2. Historical Trends and Insights
-Purpose: Enable users to analyze long-term environmental trends and draw actionable insights.
+Enables users to analyze long-term environmental trends and draw actionable insights.
-Key Features:
+### Key Features:
 Date Range Selector: Users can choose specific time periods to visualize data trends (e.g., monthly, yearly, or custom date ranges).

 Graphical Analysis Tools: Line graphs, bar charts, and scatter plots comparing various metrics (e.g., AQI trends vs. temperature).

 Comparison Feature: Compare trends across multiple regions or cities to identify geographical variations in environmental data.

 Export Options: Provide options to export data and visualizations as CSV or PNG files for offline analysis.
 (Maybe)